 - Thou shall not post vulgar/profane images or comments on the Dojo.

-- Thou shall not post insulting or threatening comments about other members on the Dojo (keep in mind, it can be hard to determine the difference between jokes and real insults, please let us know if you feel you are being harassed).
+- Thou shall not post insulting or threatening comments about other members or non-members on the Dojo (keep in mind, it can be hard to determine the difference between jokes and real insults, please let us know if you feel you are being harassed).

 - No stalking of other members.
 If there is a member you do not like, ignore them!
 If you hound or stalk another Dojo member and comment on all of their posts just to cause trouble, we will disable your account.